-- 21. Plan and conduct structural, tectonic, or seismic investigations, including the use of field, laboratory, and analytical techniques.
-(PG) - 22.
-Identify and define structural features and relations, including constructing and interpreting structural projections and statistical analyses.
-(FG) - 23.
-Interpret deformational history through structural and tectonic analyses.
-(FG/PG) - 24.
-Develop and apply tectonic models to identify geologic processes and history.
-(FG/PG) - 25.
+- 21. Plan and conduct structural, tectonic, or seismic investigations, including the use of field, laboratory, and analytical techniques. - 22.
+Identify and define structural features and relationships to construct and interpret cross sections and structural projections, and perform statistical analyses. - 23.
+Interpret deformational history through structural and tectonic analyses. - 24.
+Develop and apply tectonic models to identify geologic processes and history. - 25.
 Evaluate earthquake mechanisms and paleoseismic history.
-(FG/PG)